My Yoga Vision

 - Tools and practices to help you build resilience, mindfulness and presence

 - A practice that is in service to my community and to the world

 - A relationship that is not transactional, extractive, or hierarchical

 - A commitment to keep learning and unlearning, and to show up honestly and imperfectly along the way

-- A promise to always tell the truth and call out the BS
+- A promise to always tell the truth and call out the yoga world BS

 The yoga I offer is practical, grounded, and rooted in Mindfulness.

 I love connecting with my students and creating space for them to wind down and tune in.
-My vinyasa classes are playful, athletic, and grounding.
+In a fast world, slowing down and paying attention is powerful.
+My vinyasa classes are playful, mindful, and grounding.
 My yin and restorative practices balance and nourish.
-To enhance my classes, I weave in aromatherapy and thoughtfully curated playlists.

 When I practice yoga, I feel more connected.
 My practice keeps me honest, it helps me see more clearly, act more intentionally, and live more compassionately.
 It offers me a wealth of tools that I can choose from each day to cultivate insight and balance.